lakshmi-intechcode/jng_instr_folder/10_js_dom_jquery/1_js_intro/README.md

 ##### Part 1 - A brief history.
 Why is this important?

 * It's not, well not the history at least.
-JavaScript is used as the main front end language for web development, and is not growing in popularity as a backend language.
+JavaScript is used as the main front end language for web development, and is now growing in popularity as a backend language.
-* JavaScript was created in 10 days in 1995.
+* JavaScript was created in 10 days in 1995 by Brendan Eich.
 * It was use to build the front end of websites, how they looked, and what users can do with them.
 * It was not until recently JavaScript could be used as a backend language
 * This occured with the emergence of Node JS.
 A runtime environment that allows programmers to build server-side applications in JavaScript
 * This has gained traction as it is convenient to build a full web application, the front and back, in the same language